AdrianaStoi/Licensing-Capsule/README.md

 * For each user story I created a Github Issue which includes the EPIC, Acceptance Criteria and Tasks.
 * Each User Story comes with defined acceptance criteria, ensuring a clear understanding of when the User Story can be considered completed.
 These acceptance criteria are subdivided into tasks, making it easier to execute the User Story.
 * The User stories were categorized according to the MoSCoW prioritization technique from highest to lowest: "Must Have", "Should Have", "Could Have" and "Won't Have".
 They were assigned to Milestones that corresponded to the Sprints cycles of the project.

+## Features

+### Existing features

+#### Navigation Bar

+* The navigation Bar is present on all site pages.
+It is a fully responsive navigation bar which includes the links for easy user navigation to the “Home”, “News”, “Login” and “Register” page.
+When users click on the “Licensing Capsule” logo they will be directed to the “Home” page.

+* With this feature the user can navigate from page to page and does not have to use back to revert to the previous page.
+The navigation bar can be used on all device types: desktop, tablet, and smartphones.